dashpresshq/archaea/docs/installation/setup.md

   <summary>Where does Hadmean store the credentials and account details</summary>
   <div>
     <p>
-    Hadmean by default stores all configuration in JSON files in the same folder you are running the `npx hadmean@latest` command.
+    Hadmean by default stores all configuration in JSON files in the same folder you are running the `npx hadmean` command.
     <br />
     <br />
     You can set it to be stored in `memory`, `database` or `redis`.
 More on this in the next section.